Programming in C#

 6. Setting the DisplayName

-7. Start work on Lab4: Take the ideas from the worksheet and create your own serialized collection.
+7. Start work on Programming Assignment 4: Take the ideas from the worksheet and create your own serialized collection.
 It can be anything except videos.
-Submit an input file you created with your final solution.
+Submit your solution along with an input file you created with your final solution.
 Due March 13 at midnight.

 1. Read Chapter 8